-The Discover Nature Station will be open Tuesdays, Wednesdays and Thursdays from 10 am – 4 pm, running July and August.
+The Discover Nature Station will be open Tuesdays, Wednesdays, Thursdays and Fridays from 10 am – 4 pm, running July and August.
 It will operate under a tent just outside the concession by the Lost Lake beach.
 Highlights include manned touch tables showcasing a wide range of Whistler’s amazing nature as well as demonstrations that people can drop in and interact with throughout the day.

 The Discover Nature Station will also serve as a starting point for scheduled nature walks and other family activities, encouraging face-to-face engagement with nature.